-From exciting Cape Town to the amazing Madikwe Game Reserve, our heritage tour offers all the best South Africa has to offer, all with a group of friendly gay travelers.
+From exciting Cape Town to the amazing Kruger Game Reserve, our heritage tour offers all the best South Africa has to offer, all with a group of friendly gay travelers.
 Experience brilliant views from atop Table Mountain, thrilling safaris at a luxurious Game Reserve lodge.

 Southern Africa, the mythic land of mountains and harbors, wild game reserves and stunning countryside, is our playground for a glorious week.
-Spend a night in Johannesburg, then travel to the 165,000-acre wildlife reserve for an African safari experience in the bush, albeit staying in luxurious boutique lodges.
+Spend a night in Johannesburg, then travel to the wildlife reserve for an African safari experience in the bush, albeit staying in luxurious boutique lodges.
 We’ll take several game drives from our luxurious safari lodge, where we are likely to see lions, leopards, elephants, and rhinos.

 Our small gay group will then explore Cape Town’s colonial history and exciting nightlife, including a cable-car ride to the top of Table Mountain and a drive along the continent’s southwestern-most coastline from Table Mountain to the Cape of Good Hope, the tumultuous meeting location of the Atlantic and Indian Oceans meet.